Blepharoplasty, eye tucks, or eye jobs have been one of the most requested and satisfying cosmetic procedures for decades.

 Every leading lady has an oval cheek with an apex.
 Light bounces off the face showing union between the eye, cheek, jowl, or chin.
 Modern fillers and the arrangement of your own tissue offer amazing, natural, and attractive improvements.

-Surgical correction of upper eyelid skin and fat is done traditionally or with a laser.
+Surgical correction of upper eyelid skin and fat is done in our office or at a surgery center.
 Excessive skin and fat are removed and sculptured, providing a more crisp, youthful eyelid crease.
 The fine scar present after healing is hidden in the natural eyelid crease when the eye is open and only minimally visible when the eye is closed.

 Dramatic advancements involve preserving and transposing the orbital fat into the deepening hallows of the tear trough of the lower eyelid.
 This technique means less of a hollow-eyed result and less skin is removed.
 Newer uses of fillers under the eye and over the cheekbone may allow the patient to even postpone or further enhance surgical techniques.

 The surgery takes between 1 to 1-1/2 hours and offers little to no pain afterward.
-Decreased bruising has been the result of these newer techniques and without laser surgery, the patient may return to normal activities after a few days.
+Decreased bruising has been the result of these newer techniques, the patient may return to normal activities after a few days.
 If bruises occur, seven to ten days are necessary before a cosmetic return to social circles.
 Makeup dramatically reduces this downtime.
+Eyelid surgery can also be combine with fractional CO2 or Erbium laser to improve skin texture or wrinkles.